Route of the Postman

 Cost: basically nothing.
 Value: high.

-Day IV: Spencer Butte
+Day III: Spencer Butte · Thursday, May 21

 Water, fruit, sandwiches, and an early start.